-The isometric view distorts the angles of the triangles.
+Solving the problems involve analysing individual planes, or flat surfaces, to build up a 3D answer.
+The isometric view in the diagram below distorts the angles of the triangles.
 Note that ABD is a right angle, and that ADH is also a right angle.

-1. What is the length of the diagonal, AH, in this cuboid?
+What is the length of the diagonal, AH, in this cuboid?

 Answer: 9.274 cm

-2. Using the cuboid, above, determine the size of the angle X that the diagonal AH makes with the bottom plane of the box ABCD.
+Using the cuboid, above, determine the size of the angle X that the diagonal AH makes with the bottom plane of the box ABCD.

 All three side lengths known, use any method from SOH CAH TOA